quantumgrape/quantumgrape.github.io/_posts/2021-05-20-dithered-pcb-art.md

 At least in the best of worlds.

 ## Pick an image
 Settle on an image to use, crop it to only the part you want to place on the PCB.
-I settled on a NASA SDO image.
+I settled on a [NASA Solar Dynamics Observatory](https://svs.gsfc.nasa.gov/13641) image.

 <img src="/assets/images/sun/color_1200.png" width="600">

 ## Resize
-JLCPCB and probably most other hobby-friendly PCB manufacturers can print at a resolution of about 0.15 mm, which is equivalent to about 169 DPI.
-This means you should try to use 169 DPI or less, I used 169 DPI.
+[JLCPCB](https://jlcpcb.com/) and probably most other hobby-friendly PCB manufacturers can print at a resolution of about 0.15 mm, which is equivalent to about 169 DPI.
+JLCPCB [actually a bit better](https://jlcpcb.com/capabilities/Capabilities), but 0.15 mm gives some margin.
+This means you should try to use 169 DPI or less and I used 169 DPI.
 Resize your image so that the resolution of the image at your selected DPI gives you the size you want on the board.
 I wanted my sun to be approximately 90 mm high so I resized to 600px high, which results in an image 90.2 mm high at 169 DPI.

 **Note** If you want to create dithered art for some other tool, like a laser etcher, you simply just have to figure out the size of the smallest dot or line you can make, which is what I refer to as resolution, and calculate the corresponding DPI.